nairpaa/nairpaa.github.io/_posts/2023-07-08-what-is-red-teaming.md

 title: '0x2 - What is Red Teaming?'
 date: 2023-07-08 14:00:22 +0700
 categories: ['Red Team', 'Fundamental']
-tags: [Red Team, Introduction]     # TAG names should always be lowercase
+tags: [red team, fundamental, what is]     # TAG names should always be lowercase
 author: nairpaa
 ---